opentok/web-components/video-subscribers/README.md

 This Web Component follows the [open-wc](https://github.com/open-wc/open-wc) recommendation and is meant to be used with the [OpenTok Video SDK](https://tokbox.com/developer/sdks/js/).

+> A [Vonage Video API account](https://tokbox.com/account/user/signup) will be needed.

 A goal is to simplify the code needed to create a chat room quickly.
 This Web Component will display all the participants' feeds.

 ## Installation